-Your policy should clearly state your organisation’s commitment to the safety, protection and wellbeing of children.
+Your policy should clearly state your organisation’s commitment to the safety, protection and wellbeing of children and young people.

 This statement might be quoted on newsletters, posters and in other contexts to ensure that this commitment is understood by everyone involved in your organisation.

-We aim to create a child safe and child friendly environment where all children are respected, valued and encouraged to reach their full potential.
+We aim to create a child safe and child friendly environment where all children and young people are respected, valued and encouraged to reach their full potential.

-When children are involved in planning and decision making they feel empowered and are more likely to let people know when they feel unsafe.
-Your policy should include an undertaking to encourage children to express their views and make suggestions.
+When children and young people are involved in planning and decision making they feel empowered and are more likely to let people know when they feel unsafe.
+Your policy should include an undertaking to encourage children and young people to express their views and make suggestions.